Hyperliquid Flagged Address: What the High-Risk Warning Means

 Option 3: Guided workflow review

-Before using any guided workflow, check who operates it, what permissions it needs, whether it supports read-only diagnostics first, how fees are explained, and how transaction outputs can be independently verified.
+Before using any guided workflow, check who operates it, what permissions it needs, whether read-only diagnostics come first, how fees are explained, and how outputs can be verified.

 Hyperliquid API Withdrawal Considerations

-When the official frontend is restricted, API-based execution can still be available because the warning is commonly enforced at the frontend connection layer.
-That is why many technical recovery paths focus on Hyperliquid API calls rather than the blocked web interface.
+When the official frontend is restricted, API review can still matter because the warning is often seen at the browser connection layer.
+That is why technical users check Hyperliquid API account state instead of relying only on the blocked web interface.
+For concrete read-only examples, see the Hyperliquid API withdrawal guide.

-The important distinction is that API access is not the same as a one-click withdrawal guarantee.
-The execution plan still depends on the account state:
+The important distinction is simple: API access is not the same as a ready withdrawal.
+The next step still depends on the account state:

-So the correct framing is: the flagged-address warning may block the official frontend, but it does not automatically prove that API execution is unavailable.
-If you are not comfortable reading API documentation, interpreting errors, and verifying transaction construction, do not improvise with scripts while stressed.
-Get a technical review first or wait until the facts are clear.
+So the practical framing is: the warning may block the official frontend, but you still need to inventory the account before choosing an API path.
+If you cannot read the documentation, interpret errors, and verify transaction details, do not improvise with scripts while stressed.

 What Not to Do After Seeing the Warning